-While I am no student loan expert by any stretch of the imagination, I do have a pretty good grasp on refinancing and consolidation and can help you out if you need it.
+While I am no expert on student loans by any stretch of the imagination, I do have a pretty good grasp on refinancing and consolidation and can help you out if you need it.
 Feel free to contact me if you have any questions!

 What is Student Loan Refinancing?

 Student loan refinancing is slowly becoming more of a need for consumers, especially for those people who have taken out private loans.
 They often offer borrowers greater flexibility, and better safety nets that are hard to find with private student loans.
 In many cases, refinancing their loans also allows them to consolidate the loans as well, allowing them to pay lower interest rates, thereby saving money.
 However, there are still many people that do not understand what loan refinancing entails.

 Loan refinancing is the act of repaying an older debt by taking out a new loan.
 The new loan will usually come with new payment terms that may include changing the term of your loan as well as the interest rate.
 Most of the time, private loan refinancing involves the consolidation of different loans, allowing borrowers to enjoy lower interest rates.

 Private student loan refinancing is usually done through a student loan servicer.
 Choosing the right institution to handle your new loan can be a challenge.
 This is especially true with the growing market, as new institutions seem to pop up every day.
 Many of these institutions are backed by traditional banks, but an increasing number are investor-funded startups.

 Many people who graduate from college leave school with a wide range of student loans, both private and federal.
 Most of these loans will have different terms, payments, servicers, and statements, which can make accounting difficult.
 For those that feel overwhelmed with trying to track their student loan debt, there are two basic options they can choose from to help make things easier.